-If you’re visiting in summer, you’ll also want to wear some sunscreen to make sure you don’t leave the Acropolis looking like a lobster!
+If you viit in summer, also wear a hat, sunglasses, and some sunscreen.
+This way, you won’t leave the Acropolis looking like a lobster!

 Skipping the southern slopes of the Acropolis

-The most show-stopping parts of the Acropolis are on top of the hill such as the Parthenon and the Erechtheion, and many visitors barely glance at what’s around the lower part.
+The most show-stopping parts of the Acropolis are on top of the hill such as the Parthenon and the Erechtheion.
+That’s why many visitors barely glance at what’s around the lower part.
 This is a big mistake!
 There are major archaeological sites to see on the Southern Slope.